udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 *Resource Consistency*

-7. Allow the Cloud Governance team to control which Azure services can be used across the business units, with exceptions for approved pilot projects.
+7. Allow the Cloud Governance team to control which Azure services can be used across the business units, while allowing controlled exceptions.

 8. Prevent accidental deletion of resources.